adamaltmejd/swecov.se/content/research/1177-Prediction.md

   - 'Per Lundmark'
   - 'Georgios Varotsis'
 ---

+# Symptoms reported through the Swedish Healthcare Guide 1177 for disease surveillance and hospital predictions

 Disease surveillance is crucial during a pandemic because it allows informed decisions and evaluation of the effectiveness of implemented policies.
 Our study aims to develop new methods for real-time surveillance of respiratory virus spread and to predict surges in hospital admissions based on >4 million yearly calls to the Swedish Healthcare Guide 1177 phone-line, a largely untapped resource for syndromic surveillance.
 We have two main aims: